The USA is the world's foremost economic and military power, with global interests and an unmatched global reach.

 1787 - Founding Fathers draw up new constitution for United States of America.

-19th century - Residual resistance by indigenous people crushed as immigration from Europe assumes mass proportions, with settlers moving westwards.
+19th century - Residual resistance by indigenous peoples crushed as immigration from Europe assumes mass proportions, with settlers moving westwards.

-1861-1865 - US Civil War: Federalist forces defeat the Confederate pro-slavery states in the South.
-Slavery is abolished under the Thirteenth Amendment.
+1861-1865 - US Civil War: Federal forces defeat the Confederate pro-slavery states in the South.
+Slavery is abolished.

 1929-33 - Some 13 million people become unemployed after the Wall Street stock market crash triggers what becomes known as the Great Depression.

 1941 - Japan attacks the US fleet at Pearl Harbour in Hawaii, precipitating the US entry into World War Two.

 1954 - Racial segregation in schools becomes unconstitutional; start of campaign of civil disobedience to secure civil rights for Americans of African descent.

-2001 11 September - Co-ordinated suicide attacks on various high-profile targets by the al-Qaeda jihadist group, prompting the US to embark on a ''war on terror'' which includes the invasion of Afghanistan and Iraq.
+2001 - Co-ordinated suicide attacks on various high-profile targets by the al-Qaeda jihadist group, prompting the US to embark on a ''war on terror'' that includes the invasion of Afghanistan and Iraq.

 2008 - Barack Obama is elected the first black president of the United States.